String composition library

 The idea behind the compose library is to provide the following syntax: String::compose("Price of %1: %2", item, price) -> "Price of knife: 15.0".

-Why not do this manually, e.g. with boost::lexical_cast?
-Because then the program is very difficult to localize properly, i.e. your translators will job will become close to impossible.
-It's also inconvenient and error-prone (did you remember the extra space?).
+The main reason it's not a good idea to this manually, e.g. with boost::lexical_cast, is that the program is then very difficult to localize properly, i.e. your translators job will become close to impossible.
+It's also inconvenient and error-prone since it's easy to get the spacing wrong.

 The compose library defines a set of functions on the form String::compose(format_string, arg1, arg2, etc...) where the types of arg1, arg2, etc. are templatized to support arbitrary objects.
 The format_string has embedded %1, %2,... specifications that are replaced by the stringified representations of arg1, arg2,...,.